payu-india/CMS-Chatbot/docs/Offerings/internal-subscripions-or-recurring-payments/index.md

 ---
 ## What are Recurring Payments?

 Recurring payments allow businesses to automatically collect payments from customers at regular intervals without requiring manual intervention each time.
-Using Standing Instructions (SI), customers provide one-time consent for future transactions, enabling seamless automation of subscription billing, EMIs, utility payments, and more.
+Using Standing Instructions (SI), customers provide one-time consent for future transactions, enabling seamless automation of subscriptions billing, EMIs, utility payments, and more.

 ## Why Choose PayU Subscriptions?